maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ## XVII.
 Data Availability Statement

 This paper is a theoretical derivation.
-The numerical simulations in Sections VI and VII were generated by Python code, reproducible in the GitHub repository maxlanceund/github-random.
-The Ising simulation was run via GitHub Actions in the cloud.
+The numerical simulations in Sections VI, VII, and VIII were generated by Python code, reproducible in the GitHub repository maxlanceund/github-random.
+All simulations were run via GitHub Actions in the cloud.

 ---